joshjennings98/joshjennings98.github.io/md-site/_data/about.md

 <br><br>

-I have experience: in F#, C++, Python (including Keras), ARM Assembly, and JavaScript; as well as: Arduino Development, PCB Design, and Linux.
+On the software side I have a fair amout of experience in: F#, C++, Python (including Keras), ARM Assembly, Bash Scripting, and JavaScript.
+Other more miscellaneous skills I have involve: Arduino Development, PCB Design, and Linux.

 <br><br>